ptds2021/project--G2/README.md

 ## Description

-`hectimetables` is an R package aiming at creating possible timetables for Business Analytics track of the Master in Management of the University of Lausanne (HEC), for the year 2020-2022.
+`hectimetables` is an R package aiming at creating possible timetables for students in the Business Analytics  track of the Master in Management of the University of Lausanne (HEC), for the year 2020-2022.

 ## Features